SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You'll start by riding along the SF waterfront.
 Your ride continues as you bike across the Golden Gate Bridge, then along Alexander Avenue, which leads you into the heart of Sausalito.

-You have two options.
-You can either do this via a guided tour (this is my favorite one) or you can rent a bike to go on your own (this is a great place to rent bikes).
+You have two options: you can either do this via a guided tour (this is my favorite one) or you can rent a bike to go on your own (this is a great place to rent bikes).

-For both options, you can select manual or electric bikes (this is a good electric bike option).
-The entire ride over from Fisherman's Wharf is around eight miles.
+For both options, you can select a manual or electric bike (this is a good electric bike option).

 You can return from Sausalito to San Francisco again by bike or take one of the ferry services mentioned above.